unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `hint` (optional)

 > Indicates a hint as to long-press contents, such as the first character of the `longPress` value, that can be displayed on the key.
 May be suppressed or shown, depending on user Settings.
+Characters in this attribute can be escaped using the `\u{...}` notation.
 >
 > _Example:_ where the hint is "{":
 >